end-initiative/end-initiative/pages/artificer.md

-### Enchantments

-  # banished
+# Enchantments

-  type: weapon
-  applicable:
+  ## Banished

+  Type: Weapon Enchantment
-  - Any Weapon
+  Applicable: Any Weapon
-  Cost: 200
+  Cost: 200gp

   Description:
     This weapon is tied to a pocket dimension hidden on another plane and can be recalled as a Bonus Action to appear in your hand, or sent away as a free action while it dissipates into shadows and disappears from your hands.
     When freshly reclaimed, the next attack with this weapon has +1 to attack and Damage rolls.